nicolasbessou/ctypes-showcase/README.md

 How to run the demo?
 --------------------

+First, You need to have python, ctypesgen, numpy and gcc installed on your machine.

-Compile the C Dll that will be called by Python.
+Then, compile the C Dll that will be called by Python.
 ```
 python waf configure
 python waf build -v